japila-books/spark-sql-internals/docs/physical-optimizations/DisableUnnecessaryBucketedScan.md

 `DisableUnnecessaryBucketedScan` is used when:

 * `QueryExecution` utility is used for [preparations rules](../QueryExecution.md#preparations)
-* `AdaptiveSparkPlanExec` physical operator is requested for [preparation rules](../physical-operators/AdaptiveSparkPlanExec.md#queryStagePreparationRules)
+* `AdaptiveSparkPlanExec` physical operator is requested for the [physical preparation rules](../physical-operators/AdaptiveSparkPlanExec.md#queryStagePreparationRules)

 ## Creating Instance